 Day 1 – Cry

-Most people sit around moaning and crying and boring the hell out of all of their friends for weeks.
-It’s just not necessary.
+Most people sit around moaning and crying and boring the hell out of all their friends for weeks.
+And that’s just not necessary.
 Take a day, mope around the house, do nothing, smash some stuff, cry and blubber and then go to bed.
 One day is enough – anything more is kind of pathetic and self-indulgent.